Modernly designed loft bathroom in Blackwell

 Bedroom in an attic conversion in Blackwell

-General cost of a loft conversion in Blackwell: £15-20 thousand
+Interior of a house, loft conversion bedroom in Blackwell

 Will an attic conversion in Blackwell grow the value of my house?